UCSD-CCAL/onco_gps_paper_analysis/README.md

 <br><br>

 ## The Onco-GPS Notebook Package (NbPackage)
-This repository contains the Onco-GPS Notebook Package (NbPackage), which is everything you need to reproduce the Onco-GPS paper analysis.
+This repository contains the Onco-GPS [Notebook Package (NbPackage](https://github.com/UCSD-CCAL/nbpackage), which is everything you need to reproduce the Onco-GPS paper analysis.

 [Watch](https://www.youtube.com/watch?v=Tph5BVYcbUA) how we're making the Onco-GPS Analysis easily accessible.

-## The NbPackage
-An NbPackage is a self-contained bundle of stuff needed to reproduce a computational analysis done in Jupyter notebooks.
-The NbPackage model was created to make every Jupyter-based computational analysis easily reproducible.
-[Learn more here](https://github.com/UCSD-CCAL/nbpackage).

 ## The Onco-GPS Book of analysis
 Inside the `notebooks/` directory you'll find 10 notebooks, numbered 0 to 9.
 You can think of these notebooks as chapters in the Onco-GPS book of analysis, where notebook 0 ("0 Introduction and Overview.ipynb") is an introduction to the chapters to come.
 Just as you read a book moving from chapter 1, to chapter 2, and so on, you run the notebooks moving from notebook 1, to notebook 2, and so forth.
 Notebook 1 ("1 Downloading Data.ipynb") for example, populates the `data/` directory and prepares the datasets in the `data/` directory for use in the analyses of following chapters.